vipinagrawal25/MeMC/README.md

 ./bin/exe_memc para_file.in out_memc

 ```
-**NOTE** The radius is kept unity and all the parameters are scaled accordingly.
+**NOTE** The radius can be kept unity and all the parameters are scaled accordingly.
 For example, to study the effect of 10nm AFM tip over a 100nm exosome, one should
 take radius 1 and tip_radius = 1/20.